linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

         git clone https://github.com/kubernetes-incubator/kubespray.git
         cd kubespray

-2. Checkout a tag for the desired version of Kubespray.
+2. Check out a tag for the desired version of Kubespray.
 This guide is written for version 2.4.0.

         git checkout -b tag/v.2.4.0

 3. Modify `~/kubespray/ansible.cfg` to run Ansible playbooks on hosts as a given user.
-Add `remote_user=username` under `[defaults]` substituting username.
+Replace `username` with your Unix account username in `remote_user=username` under `[defaults]`.

     {{< file "~/kubespray/ansible.cfg" cfg >}}
 [ssh_connection]